mz3r0/software-engineering-theory/Programming paradigms & types of languages.md

 Kent Beck, Martin Fowler and co-authors have argued in their refactoring books that nested conditionals may be harder to understand than a certain type of flatter structure using multiple exits predicated by guard clauses. **Their 2009 book flatly states that "one exit point is really not a useful rule.
 Clarity is the key principle: If the method is clearer with one exit point, use one exit point; otherwise don’t"**.

 In his 2004 textbook, David Watt writes that "single-entry multi-exit control flows are often desirable".
 Using Tennent's framework notion of sequencer, Watt uniformly describes the control flow constructs found in contemporary programming languages and attempts to explain why certain types of sequencers are preferable to others in the context of multi-exit control flows. ...
-Watt also examines how exception sequencers differ from escape and jump sequencers; this is explained in the next section of [this Wikipedia article](https://en.wikipedia.org/wiki/Structured_programming#CITEREFWattFindlay2004).
+Read more in his [book](https://en.wikipedia.org/wiki/Structured_programming#CITEREFWattFindlay2004).

 ### Exception handling

 Based on the coding error from the Ariane 501 disaster, software developer Jim Bonang argues that any exceptions thrown from a function violate the single-exit paradigm, and proposes that all inter-procedural exceptions should be forbidden.

 Bonang proposes that all single-exit conforming C++ should be written along the lines of:

 ```C
 bool MyCheck1() throw() {